Honors and Titles:

 The Last Update Time: ..

 Prof. Yangwei LIU is the Head of Department of Turbomachinery in the School of Energy and Power Engineering at Beihang University (BUAA).
 He is a professor (also tenured associate professor) since June 2018.
-He is also Editorial Committee Youth Member of "Chinese Journal of Aeronautics (SCI, Q1)" and "Acta Aeronautica et Astronautica Sinica".
+He is Editorial Committee Youth Member of "Chinese Journal of Aeronautics (SCI, Q1)" and "Acta Aeronautica et Astronautica Sinica".
+He is also the Exective Director of Beijing International Research Center of Turbomachinery.

 He received his B.S. degree (Ranking 1 in 210 students) from BUAA in 2003 and Ph.D. degree from BUAA in 2009.
 Following two years post-doctoral research in BUAA, he became an assistant professor in 2011, and then an associate professor in July 2012.
 He was a visiting scholar in the Department of Engineering at the University of Cambridge (2016.11-2017.10), and a visiting scholar in LMFA at Ecole Centrale de Lyon from (2010.11-2011.02).